 - Gender and family policy as “permanent challenges”

-We look forward to collaborating and cooperating with researchers from different disciplines in order to be able to shed as much light on these topics as possible.
+We look forward to collaborating with other researchers to explore our thematic focus as comprehensively as possible.

 (Kopie 3)